Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ##  All done?
 Not quite.....

 One challenge that neither ChatGPT or I could solve was the WAV file is always named "v1" and if we changed the name with N8N we lost the binary data.
-The prompt upload would no respect the name field and alwaus named the prompt the same as the file.
+The prompt upload would no respect the name field and always named the prompt the same as the file.
 We then had multiple v1 files sitting in the UI in RingCentral and that just isn't condusive if there was an issue or if they had other prompts they wanted to keep around.

 ## Phase 5